 It’s only natural for a struggling startup to pivot, especially when the alternative is to remain stagnant and unprofitable.
 However as Fab demonstrated, pivoting for the sake of pivoting, or to expand on a shaky business model will almost always guarantee disaster for any entrepreneur out there.
 No matter how much money you’ve raised.

-“Webvan committed the cardinal sin of retail, which is to expand into a new territory before we had demonstrated success in the first market.
-In fact, we were busy demonstrating failure in the Bay Area market while we expanded into other regions.” – Mike Moritz, former Webvan board member and partner at Sequoia Capital.
+“Webvan committed the cardinal sin of retail, which is to expand into new territory before we had demonstrated success in the first market.
+In fact, we were busy demonstrating failure in the Bay Area market while we expanded into other regions,” said Mike Moritz, former Webvan board member, and partner at Sequoia Capital.

 A few rules of thumb are that a scalable business model should be flexible to be able to adapt to different market conditions, core users and customers are evaluated and understood, and the business model should be able to operate without your direct supervision.
 Common sense right?

-Yet according to Startup Genome Project’s survey of over 3200 startups, 74% of startup failures can be attributed to premature scaling.
+Yet according to the Startup Genome Project’s survey of over 3200 startups, 74% of startup failures can be attributed to premature scaling.
 Another key finding was that startups, on average, need 2-3 times longer to validate their market than the founders expect.
-This underestimation of an appropriate timelines applies unecesare pressure on founders to scale prematurely.
+This underestimation of appropriate timelines applies unnecessary pressure on founders to scale prematurely.

-It’s only natural for entrepreneurs for entrepreneurs to want to grow their business.
-It’s easy to be blinded by groupthink and attempt to scale quickly.
-But as Webvan learnt, it’s important to grow your business for the right reasons.
+It’s only natural for entrepreneurs to want to grow their business.
+But as Webvan learned, it’s important to grow your business for the right reasons.
 To pay attention to the data at hand, and never grow for the sake of growth.

-“It came down to some pretty fundamental differences of opinion around where the business should be heading.
-I think, naively, we assumed that if we kicked the can down the road on some of those things, we’d be able to sort them out.” – Kathryn Minshew, cofounder and CEO of Pretty Young Professional.
+Kathryn Minshew, co-founder, and CEO of Pretty Young Professional said that “it came down to some pretty fundamental differences of opinion around where the business should be heading.
+I think, naively, we assumed that if we kicked the can down the road on some of those things, we’d be able to sort them out.”

 While it is possible to work with friends and family, it requires completely honest communication, both parties must understand that it really is nothing personal, and, perhaps most importantly, vest your ownership.
 It’s always best practice to ensure that you legally protect yourself and your assets, a promise between friends rarely holds up in the court of law.